-Following the assessment of the site it is felt that the net developable area should be limited to 4.12 hectares (10.37 acres) and that the density should not exceed 20 units per hectare for standard housing and 30 units per hectare for affordable units.
-This would give a maximum capacity of 88 residential units.
+Annefield: the net developable area should be limited to 2.0 hectares (4.9 acres) and that the density should range from 20 units per hectare for standard units and 30 units per hectare for affordable housing.

-It should be noted that this figure is indicative only and that the final number of houses will be determined at the detailed design stage.
+The maximum capacity of the site as a whole would be 110 units.
+It should be noted that this figure is indicative only. and that the final number of houses will be determined at the detailed design stage.